Andrea-Suardi/Airbnb-Project/README.md

 - **Binary Classification**: Categorize listings as "High-Potential" or "Standard" based on the likelihood of achieving top ratings (top 25% and ≥4.9, aligned with Guest Favorite badge criteria).
 - **Uncover Key Predictors**: Identify and interpret critical features (e.g., price, amenities, location) driving long-term guest satisfaction through feature importance analysis.
 - **Enhance Recommendation Systems**: Develop a system integrable into Airbnb's engine to promote trustworthy new listings, boosting bookings and user trust.
-- **End-to-End Workflow**: Showcase a complete data science pipeline, from data preprocessing and feature engineering to model comparison and temporal validation using NYC data from 2022 with evaluation on 2025 outcomes.
+- **End-to-End Workflow**: Showcase a complete data science pipeline, from data preprocessing and feature engineering to model comparison and temporal validation using NYC data from 2022 with evaluation on 2023 and 2025 outcomes.

 ## Tools & Technologies